► We look at the variants of new Supra

 ► And a 690bhp drift car among others

 Like the new Toyota Supra but spoilt by decades of outrageous, widebodied concepts?
 Unveiled at the Tokyo Auto Salon, this new, road-legal HKS body kit is what you’ve been waiting for.
-Featuring the usual mixture of flared wheelarches, enlarged air-intakes and a stonking rear-wing, the kit turns a standard Supra into something very close to the firm’s own drifter – which you can read about below.
+Featuring the usual mixture of flared wheelarches, enlarged air-intakes and a stonking rear-wing, the kit turns a standard Supra into something very close to the firm’s own drifter.

 The widebody panels are mostly made from carbon fibre reinforced plastic (CFRP), and as you’d expect, every part makes a contribution to the Supra’s downforce.
 More importantly though, they add enough width, presence and aero to make a normal Supra look like a Super GT300 car.
 And while you're here, you can scroll down to watch footage of the new V8-powered Supra GT300 car below.